dropmeaword/computational-thinking/NOTES.md

 ## Course intro

-“Pick any field X, from archeology to zoology.
+*“Pick any field X, from archeology to zoology.
 There either is now a ‘computational X’ or there soon will be.
-And it’s widely viewed as the future of the field.” - Stephen Wolfram http://blog.stephenwolfram.com/2016/09/how-to-teach-computational-thinking/
+And it’s widely viewed as the future of the field.” *
+Stephen Wolfram

+http://blog.stephenwolfram.com/2016/09/how-to-teach-computational-thinking/

 #### Presentation
-- who I am? where I am from? what I do?
+- who I am? where I am from? what do I do?
 - where else do I teach?
 - what else do I do?
 - what will this course be about?